 pulmonary artery stenosis 3

 Young syndrome shares similar clinical and radiological findings to primary ciliary dyskinesia and cystic fibrosis, however, the underlying pathogenesis is yet to be fully elucidated.
 Obstructive azoospermia at the level of the epididymis is thought to be the cause of infertility.
 The commonly r...

 Zimmerman-Laband syndrome is a rare congenital syndrome, characterized primarily by gingival hypertrophy and skeletal abnormalities.

 The molecular basis of the syndrome is currently unknown.
-An autosomal dominant mutation with high mutation rate and rare instances of germinal mosaic...
+An autosomal dominant mutation with a high mutation rate and rare instances of germinal mosa...